akr-25/ProjectMurga-Backend/README.md

     git clone https://github.com/akr-25/ProjectMurga-Backend
     ```

+2. Fill the `.env` and the `config/config.json` file with the required details

-2. Install all dependencies
+3. Install all dependencies

     ```sh
     npm install
     ```

-3. Run the project
+4. Run the project

     ```sh
     npm start